 My internal dialogue used to drive me crazy!
-Over the last 16 years I have learnt and discovered many techniques and lots of information on how to drastically reduce the negative chatter in my head.
+Since 2001 I have learnt and discovered many techniques of how to drastically reduce the negative chatter in my head.

 I now feel free in my brain, when for years that voice took up so much of my time and headspace.

-As conscious creatures we have the huge advantage of awareness, we experience the world and create a questioning dialogue inside ourselves that is used to silently (to the outside world) assess our environment, remember our past and consider our future.
+As conscious creatures we have the huge advantage of awareness, we experience the world and create a questioning dialogue inside ourselves.
+We then silently (to the outside world) assess our environment, remember our past and consider our future.
 For many of us though, that little voice in y/our head can become a destructive mechanism that makes our day to day existence difficult and even unbearable.

 to treat the root causes of the overly noisy and questioning mind.